Entrance requirements

 Practical Audition:

-Students must prepare 3 pieces from contrasting style periods, at a minimum level comparable to Grade VII or higher of any of the examination boards.
-Certain divisions also require technical work.
-Sight-reading is required for piano auditions.
+Students must prepare 3 Classical pieces from contrasting style periods at a minimum level comparable to Grade VII or higher of any of the recognized examination boards.
+The String, Brass and Piano divisions also require technical work.
+Furthermore, sight-reading and a quick study is required for piano auditions.

 Theory Test:

-The entrance test is comparable to Unisa Grade V, and consists of figured base realisation in 4-part harmony, as well as chord identification, dictation and other pertinent aspects that relates to music literacy.
+The theoretical entrance test is comparable to Unisa Grade V and consists of figured base realisation in 4-part harmony, chord- and cadence identification, dictation and other pertinent aspects that relates to music literacy.

-Please direct any questions to Yolanda Botha at yolandab@sun.ac.za
+Please direct any questions you might have to Yolanda Botha at yolandab@sun.ac.za